 - 1 1/2 cups water

 *Keep in mind, with this being a pickling recipe, you must maintain the acidity levels but you can always adjust the dry spices/herbs as you desire.
-For fun, try adding a little spice to it and make Spicy Pickled Okra!
+For fun, try adding a little dried red pepper flakes to it and make Spicy Pickled Okra!

 - Inspect each of your jars for cracks, chips, and/or any other questionable markings before use.